funcool/clojure.jdbc/docs/user-guide.rst

      :user "username"
      :password "password"}

-Parameters description:

-- ``:classname`` can be omited and it automatically resolved from predefined list using ``:subprotocol``.
+Description of the parameters:

-  This is a class location of jdbc driver.
-Each driver has one, in this example is a path to a postgresql jdbc driver.
+- ``:classname`` This is a class location of JDBC driver.
+Each driver has one; in this example it is a path to a Postgresql JDBC driver.
+This parameter can be omited;  in that case it is automatically resolved from a predefined list using ``:subprotocol``.
-- ``:user`` and ``:password`` can be ommited if them are empty
+- ``:user`` and ``:password`` can be ommited if they are empty.

-Also, dbspec has other formats that finally parsed to a previously explained format.
+dbspec has other formats which are ultimately parsed to the previously explained format.
-As example you can pass a string containing a url with same data:
+As an example, you can pass a string containing a url with same data:

 .. code-block:: text

     "postgresql://user:password@localhost:5432/dbname"

-And also, it has other format using datasource, but it explained in 'Connection pools' section.
+Also, there is another format using datasource, but this it is explained in the 'Connection pools' section.

 Creating a connection
 ---------------------

-Every function that interacts with database in clj.jdbc only accept a connection instance in difference with clojure.java.jdbc.
-For it, a connection will be opened explicitly.
+In clj.jdbc, every function that interacts with a database takes a connection instance as parameter, in contrast to clojure.java.jdbc. clj.jdbc requires connections to be explicitly opened.

-For this purpose, clj.jdbc exposes two ways to create new connection: using ``make-connection`` function or ``with-connection`` macro.
+For this purpose, clj.jdbc exposes two ways to create new connections: then ``make-connection`` function and the ``with-connection`` macro.

-The first function intends be a low level interface and delegates to user a resource management (close a connection when is not used as example).
-And a second as a high level interface. ``with-connection`` creates a context when connection is available and at the end of context code execution, connection is closed automatically.
+The first way intends be a low level interface and delegates resource management to the user (who has to close the connection once it is no longer used, for example).
+The second way is a higher level interface:
+``with-connection`` creates a context in which the connection is available and, at the end of execution of the code within the context, the connection is closed automatically.

 .. note::